askowno/LLC_terr/README.md

 5. National Vegetation Map 2024 version, vector data (ESRI file geodatabase) January 2025 curated by SANBI (Dayaram et al., 2019; Mucina and Rutherford 2006).

-*The ecosystem data (vegetation types), NLC, WC, KZN and MPL data were cross tabulated and then summarised to assess Criterion A3 of the IUCN RLE.*
+*The ecosystem data (vegetation types), NLC, WC, KZN and MPL data were cross tabulated and then summarised to assess Criterion A3 of the IUCN RLE.* Results [outputs/alt_sum.csv](outputs/alt_sum.csv)

 #### City of Cape Town land cover and ecosystem condition